AndreRatzenberger/azure-func-net8-isolated-boilerplate/README.md

 If you want suprises tho, you can also brew those if you want.
 But you will curse the day you did that because of environment paths variable shenanigans.

-## Azure Functions Core Tools Setup

-Just when you thought you were done downloading stuff:
+- **Azure Functions Core Tools Setup**: Just when you thought you were done downloading stuff:

 ```bash
 brew tap azure/functions